nodejs/node/benchmark/README.md

 easily build it [from source][wrk] via `make`.

 By default `wrk` will be used as benchmarker.
 If it is not available `autocannon` will be used it its place.
-You can overridde this by seting `NODE_HTTP_BENCHMARKER` environment variable to the desired benchmarker name.
-When creating a HTTP benchmark you can also specify which benchmarker should be used.
+When creating a HTTP benchmark you can specify which benchmarker should be used.
+You can force a specific benchmarker to be used by providing it as argument, e. g.:

+`node benchmark/run.js --set benchmarker=autocannon http`

+`node benchmark/http/simple.js benchmarker=autocannon`

 To analyze the results `R` should be installed.
 Check you package manager or download it from https://www.r-project.org/.